Peru

 Photography: Leslie Osterling

-Original Idea / Photography
+Original Idea and Photography

 Leslie Osterling

-Curator / Project Manager
+Curator and Project Leader

 Carlos Caamaño